Charles Coulston Gillispie: Early life and education

 The son of Raymond Livingston Gillispie and Virginia Coulston, Gillispie grew up in Bethlehem, Pennsylvania.
-He attended Wesleyan University, graduating in 1940 with a major in Chemistry and gained his PhD from Harvard University in 1949.
-He also served in the U.S. Army during World War II.
+He attended Wesleyan University, graduating in 1940 with a major in chemistry and also a distinguished thesis in history.
+He then spent one year at the Massachusetts Institute of Technology studying chemical engineering before transferring to Harvard to pursue history in 1941.
+He was then drafted into the US Army for World War II and served as a captain and company commander in the 94th Chemical Mortar Battalion after attending officer training school.